 Taiwan, China: Economic outline

 In 2020-2021, Taiwan bucked global trends by maintaining stable macroeconomic performance amid the Covid-19 pandemic: economic growth surged from an average of 2.8% yearly in 2016-2018 to 4.5% in 2019-2021, propelled by increased manufacturing production and exports, along with supportive monetary and fiscal policies, alongside rising investment rates.
-In 2023, however, the export-driven island nation experienced a slowdown due to sluggish global demand, with growth reaching only 0.8% supported by private consumption.
-The economy is anticipated to gradually rebound in 2024 (3%), on the back of external demand rather than domestic factors.
-The IMF outlook hinges on improvements in the global economy and the avoidance of escalation in geopolitical tensions with China.
+After growing an estimated 1.3% in 2023, economic activity accelerated to 4.3% in 2024, the highest rate in three years, driven by stronger-than-expected private investment and a surge in high-tech exports (official governmental figures).
+According to the IMF, growth is anticipated to moderate to 2.7% this year and 2.6% in 2026, as robust exports of AI-related products and investment activities are expected to sustain growth, balancing weak demand in traditional manufacturing industries.

 Unemployment Rate (% of the Labour Force) | 3.7 | 3.7 | 3.7 | 3.7 | 3.7 |